buildingSMART/bSDD/Documentation/bSDD verification procedure.md

 Examples:

-- A dimension value of `1 1 -2 0 0 0 0` in property `Units` could have `kilonewton`, `newton` in the list, but should not have `millimetre`.
+- A dimension value of '1 1 -2 0 0 0 0' in property `Units` could have 'kilonewton', 'newton' in the list, but should not have 'millimetre'.
-- A dimension value of `1 0 0 0 0 0 0` should not be assigned to unit `kilogram`. (correct dimension is `0 1 0 0 0 0 0`, length = 0, mass = 1, time = 0, electric current = 0, thermodynamic temperature = 0, amount of substance = 0, luminous intensity = 0)
+- A dimension value of '1 0 0 0 0 0 0' should not be assigned to unit 'kilogram'. (correct dimension is '0 1 0 0 0 0 0', length = 0, mass = 1, time = 0, electric current = 0, thermodynamic temperature = 0, amount of substance = 0, luminous intensity = 0)
-- Speed (m/s) would be denoted as `1 0 -1 0 0 0 0`.
+- Speed (m/s) would be denoted as '1 0 -1 0 0 0 0'.

+### PRP-02
+**Avoid duplicating IFC properties**

+When a close match property already exists in the IFC dictionary, it should be referenced in a dictionary rather than recreated.
+This way, we increase the usage of consistent terms, limiting model variations.
+Do not be discouraged by the naming of the property set, as properties are independent objects.

+Only invent new properties if no close match exists in IFC.
+Reusing properties from other active and verified dictionaries is also recommended.
+When adding a new property that is a specialisation of an existing one (for example, 'Net Weight Dry' could be a specialisation of 'Net Weight'), provide a relation to the existing property in IFC.
+Use `IsSimilarTo` relation type.

+### PRP-03
+**PSET_ prefix is forbidden**

+The prefix 'PSET_' is reserved for the IFC standard.
+All other forms are acceptable (for example: 'My cool set').

+A common practice for naming new sets for future versions of IFC is to use the 'cPSET_' prefix ('c' for custom/created).
+To propose new properties to extend existing IFC sets, one could use 'ePSET_' ('e' for extend).

-### SEM-03
+### PRP-04
-**Classes with multiple levels should be structured hierarchically**

-When multiple hierarchical levels exist within a class, they should be structured in a clear and logical hierarchy.

-Notes:

-- A flat, unrelated list should not be approved without considering potential hierarchical relationships.
+**Property adequate data type**

+The data type of a property must follow its definition, ensuring clarity and restricting the value to the appropriate type.
+The data type of a property must be one of the following: `Boolean`, `Character`, `Integer`, `Real`, `String`, `Time`.

 Examples:

-- If there are `Columns` with subtypes such as `Round Columns` and `Rectangular Columns`, these subtypes should be organized as children of the `Columns` class.

-### SEM-04
-**Relations must be meaningful**

-Relationships between classes or properties should be logical and purposeful.
-Avoid creating relationships that do not make sense or serve a clear function.

-Examples:

-- An `IsChildOf` relation between `Column` and `Concrete` is illogical and should be avoided.

-### SEM-05
-**Avoid creating syncretic classes that combine multiple aspects**

-Do not create classes that merge multiple dimensions, such as material, class, and property, into a single entity.

-Examples:

-- A class like `External Steel Door` is incorrect because it combines information about the class, material, and property into one definition, which complicates classification.
+- If a property can only be 'True' or 'False', the data type should be `Boolean`, not `String`.

-### SEM-06
+### PRP-05
-**Avoid mixing multiple aspects within a single property**
+**Single aspect properties**

 Do not combine multiple aspects within a single property.
 Each property must clearly represent only one aspect to ensure clarity and proper classification.

 Examples:

-- A `Type of Window` property with an allowed value list like `Steel frame single`, `Wood frame single`, `Steel frame double`, and `Wood frame double` should be split into two properties: one for the frame material and one for the type (single or double).
+- A property 'Type of Window' with an allowed value list like 'Steel frame single', 'Wood frame single', 'Steel frame double', and 'Wood frame double' should be split into two properties: one for the frame material and one for the type (single or double).

+### PRP-06
+**Avoid unnecessary allowed values**

+Allowed values should only be used when a property has a defined and countable number of options.
+Do not use allowed values for `Boolean` or list all possible `Integers` within a specific range (use min/max inc/exclusive instead).

+Examples:

+- ❌ Allowed values: 'Oui', 'Non'(Yes/No in French) - instead use the `Boolean` data type directly.
+- ❌ Allowed values: '1', '2', '3' - instead use `Integer` data type with MinInclusive=1 and MaxInclusive=3

-### SEM-07
+### PRP-07
-**AllowedValues must be distinct and represent alternative options**
+**Allowed values must be meaningful**

-The `AllowedValues` of a property should provide clear and distinct options.
+The `AllowedValues` of a property should provide a clear and distinct value.
 Avoid including values that represent a combination or mix of alternatives.

 Examples:

-- For a `Color` property that allows values like `red` and `green`, a value like `gradient` would be inappropriate because it represents a combination rather than a clear, distinct alternative.
+- Allowed values of a property 'Color': ✔️ 'red', ✔️ 'green', ❌ 'gradient' (inappropriate because it represents a combination of colours).

+## ClassProperty

+### CPR-01
+**Only use active bSDD Properties in ClassProperty**

+Properties associated with a `ClassProperty` should be defined within the same dictionary or another dictionary found in bSDD with a status `Active`.
+Otherwise, it is hard to ensure immutability and findability.

+### CPR-02
+**ClassProperty should have a PropertySet name**

+Property sets should be named appropriately and consistently.

+## Relations

+### REL-01
+**Avoid circular relationships in RelationType**

+Class and Property relations must avoid circular dependencies, ensuring clarity in hierarchical structures.

+Examples:

+- ❌ A 'IsParentOf' B, B 'IsParentOf' C, C 'IsParentOf' A.
+- ❌ A 'IsPartOf' B, and B 'IsPartOf' A.
+- ❌ A 'IsPartOf' B, A 'HasPart' C, and C 'IsEqualTo' A.

+### REL-02
+**Avoid incorrect class types in RelationType**

+Ensure that relations between classes are logically consistent and correctly assigned to the appropriate class types.

+Examples:

+- ❌ Class 'A' 'HasMaterial' GroupOfProperties 'B'. (not a Material)
+- ❌ Material 'A' 'IsParentOf' Class 'B'.
+(Material can only by a parent of other Material)

+### REL-03
+**Relations must be meaningful**

+Relationships between classes or properties should be logical and purposeful.

+Examples:

+- ❌ `IsChildOf` relation between a 'Column' and 'Concrete' class - illogical.
+- ✔️ `IsChildOf` relation between a 'Round Column' and 'Column' class.